abinavseelan/React-Express-Node-Starter/README.md

 Starter project for building apps with React, NodeJS and ExpressJS with Hot Module Reloading.

+Like this starter project? [⭐️ it on Github](https://github.com/abinavseelan/React-Express-Node-Starter/edit/master/README.md) to support it! 😄

 ## Development

 To run the development build, run `npm run start:dev`.